14 Things to Know Before Trying On Wedding Dresses

 Look for wedding dress inspiration.

-Make an appointment.
+Make a bridal appointment.

 Choose your dress shopping crew.

-When scheduling your appointment, take a moment to ask about the salon's guest policy and how many people you're allowed to invite to help you try on wedding dresses.
-Our tip: Bringing a big group to the salon is a shopping don't.
-Having your entire roster of bridesmaids with you might sound like an ideal experience, but it can quickly get out of hand with conflicting tastes or unnecessary distractions.
+When scheduling your appointment, be sure to ask about the salon's guest policy and how many people you're allowed to invite to help you try on wedding dresses.
+One of our top bridal gown shopping tips is to avoid bringing a big group to the salon.
+Having your entire roster of bridesmaids with you might sound like an ideal experience, but it can quickly get out of hand with conflicting tastes and unnecessary distractions.
+Instead, enlist just two or three VIPs, like your maid of honor, mom, grandmother or another close family member, to help you start your search without feeling pressured by too many opinions.
+And if going wedding dress shopping alone is more your jam, there is nothing wrong with that either.
+Do what makes you feel best!

 Finalize a wedding dress budget.

 Once you've created a wedding budget with your partner, it's time to decide how much money you want to allot for your wedding dress.
-According to our company data, wedding attire accounts for 7% of the average couple's budget, and in 2022, the average cost of a wedding dress was $1,900.
-Pro Tip: Explore dress pricing in your area with the help of our free budget tool.
+It's important to establish a wedding dress budget prior to your first appointment because it will save some effort—and potentially help you avoid disappointment—in the long run.
+Providing your bridal consultant with a budget will allow them to choose wedding dresses that you'll love and can afford.
+According to The Knot 2025 Real Weddings Study, the average cost of a wedding dress last year was $2,000.
+Pro Tip: You can explore dress pricing in your area with the help of our free budget tool.

-Tips for Wedding Dress Shopping
+Wedding Dress Shopping Tips

 You've done your research, made your appointment, invited your crew and are finally ready to shop (anyone else feeling giddy?!).
-Here are a few tips for wedding dress shopping to help you make the most of your appointment.
+Here are a few tips for wedding gown shopping to help you make the most of your appointment.

 Eat before your appointment.